Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *JupyterLab* → Interactive notebook-based development environment designed primarily for working with data, scientific calculations, and machine learning.
 It supports writing and executing interactive code in languages ​​such as Python, R, or Julia.
 - *NodeRed* → Visual, low-code development environment for creating applications that connect devices, web services, APIs, and systems.

-The service is sized and offered per worker.
-Each worker consists of an Apache Spark cluster on a 26-core 2.70 GHz physical processor with a 1:2 virtualization ratio.

 The service offers the following advantages:

 - *Support for data-driven strategies, faster and more informed decisions* → centralized data for service customization (e.g., real-time analytics for marketing, IoT, e-commerce, etc.) and ready-to-use pipelines without complex development.